magnusihle/React-Template/README.md

 If you haven't heard of Redux you should read the [Getting started with Redux.](https://redux.js.org/introduction/getting-started)

-This application is not delivered with a functional backend, the point of this repository is to start out with a template witch is almost ready to go for a react-redux application.
+This application is not delivered with a functional backend, the point of this repository is to start out with a template which is almost ready to go for a react-redux application.

 ### What you need